lionelmace/ibmcloud-labs/Lab APIC.md

   ?
 What kind of application do you have in mind? notes (A project containing a basic working example, including a memory database)
   ```

-1. Change directory to your app
+1. Change into the LoopBack application directory

   ```cd demo```